osquery/foundation/docs/office-hours/20200107_meeting_notes.md

 When we build libraries in the build folder, the layer is not the same as installing a standalone library.
 This makes it hard for a developer to use an existing library install as the dependecy.
-This would also provide a place to shim a cmake dependancy layer.
+This would also provide a place to shim a cmake dependency layer.

 Right now, can we just zip the folders up?
 This might not be possible because the headers are in an shared location.
 Discussion about